How Do I Choose Between HMO and PPO Insurance?

 What Is a PPO Insurance Plan?

-Additionally, PPO plans typically do not require you to choose a primary care physician.
+Additionally, PPO plans typically do not require you to choose a primary care physician or obtain a referral to see a specialist.
 This can make them more convenient for people who want more control over their healthcare choices and who may need to see specialists frequently.
 For example, if you’re about to retire and are stuck between a Medicare PPO or HMO plan, you may want to choose a PPO plan if you’re regularly seeing a urologist, geriatrician and cardiologist.

 The benefits of choosing a PPO plan include its flexibility, larger provider network and not requiring referrals for seeing specialists.
+However, these benefits will cost more via higher premiums and deductibles.

 How Do I Choose Between an HMO or PPO?